 Increasing water consumption dilutes urine and the noxious substances found in it.
 It also causes increased urination which decreases contact time of urine with the bladder wall.
 Because cats evolved as desert creatures, inventive thinking is needed to encourage a cat to ingest more liquids.

-The easiest way to increase water consumption, and the only treatment that has been proven to help reduce signs of FIC, is to feed canned food exclusively.
-In fact, feeding canned food exclusively is the most important step in treating FIC.
+The easiest way to increase water consumption is to feed canned food exclusively.
+In fact, feeding canned food exclusively is one of the most important steps in managing FIC.

 It is assumed that the increased moisture content of canned food is responsible for the improvement of clinical signs.
 However, it has been hypothesized that the canned food may feel more natural in the cat’s mouth, or the owner may interact more positively with the cat when feeding canned food, thus making the cat feel more relaxed and less stressed.